terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 <local:LoginView x:Name="LoginView" LoginChanged="HandleLoginChanged"></local:LoginView>
 ```

-So you will have both a `FactsView` and a `LoginView` on the main page.
+The main page will have both a `FactsView` and a `LoginView`.
 The event
 will be handled by a method `HandleLoginChanged`.
 Open `MainPage.xaml.cs` and
 add this: